 Inika is an Australian based company that has been around since 2006.
 Their products are 100% vegan, 100% halaal, certified organic and cruelty-free.
 Their packaging is made from sugarcane and claimed to be 100% biodegradable and fossil fuel derivative-free.
 Some products contain palm oil but these are ethically sourced.

 The company has won a horde of awards and also has a skincare range, which follows the same credentials as above.

-They’re pricing is very reasonable and have been trading on Etsy since 2014, have a 5-star rating and offer a refill service.
+Their pricing is very reasonable and has been trading on Etsy since 2014, have a 5-star rating and offer a refill service.

 Find their shop on Etsy

 This is another small handmade brand sold on Etsy that is definitely worth the attention.
 Dab Herb products are mineral-based, using certified organic plant pigments and colouring that promote healthier lashes, brows and skin.